+Figure 38 - Shore to ship short data message sequence diagram

 Ship to shore short data message

-The sequence diagram for ship to shore short data message is shown in Figure 41.
+The sequence diagram for ship to shore short data message is shown in Figure 39.
 This protocol is used for short data messages that fit within a single transmission burst.
 A random slot in the randomizing interval given in the MAC signalling is used for the transmission.